camatcode/cam_tunez/README.md

 * TIL: IEx's `v()`
 * No end of trouble with the CSS styling on the sign-in and magic link pages, will have to come back to it.

+### Chapter 6

+* I have many complex thoughts on this chapter (that's okay, it's a complex topic!) - holding off until I finish the book

 <!-- page 65 -->